scrabbletank/farhome-rules/rulesdoc.md

 You can only inflict a single curse on a creature at a time.
 Casting another curse, such as _Curse of Misfortune_, ends this curses effects.

 You may target an additional creature for every level cast above 4th.

+#### Disease
+*4th level*

+- **Casting Time:** 5 AP
+- **Range:** touch
+- **Duration:** instant

+Infects all creatures in your zone of control with a magical disease.
+Creatures make a Stamina save against your spellcasting roll, adding a Terrible die to your roll when targeting more than one creature.
+On success the creature gains a disease based on their highest attribute score:

+- **Fatigue (Strength):** You add 2 terrible dice when making Athletics checks.
+You may only use a maneuver every other turn.
+- **Numbness (Dexterity):** Your do not gain proficiency for Dexterity saves and attacks using Dexterity.
+- **Stamina:** You add 2 terrible dice when making Exhaustion checks.
+When taking 3 or more wounds from one source your AP is cut in half, rounded up, for your next turn.
+- **Befuddled (Intelligence):** Your do not gain proficiency with Intelligence skills.
+When casting a spell at a level higher than your attribute score roll a wound die.
+On a wound the spell has no effect.
+- **Blindness (Willpower):** You cannot see further than 7 tiles.
+When you are Dazed, Stunned, or Poisoned you are also Blind.
+- **Charisma:** You have difficulty speaking.
+You do not gain proficiency with Charisma skills.
+Casting spells and actions that require speech have their AP cost increased by 2.

+The disease lasts until cured.
+Every week the diseased creature makes a Stamina save against 3 terrible dice, removing the disease on a success.

+You add an enhanced die for every level cast above 4th.

 #### Gloom